Ellen Lloyd - AncientPages.com - Ancient sacred texts, precious artifacts, archaeological discoveries, myths, and legends open a window to the past.

 “The discovery of the Ebla archive in northern Syria in the 1970s confirmed that the Biblical records concerning the Patriarchs are spot on.
 It was during the excavations in northern Syria that the excavating found a large library inside a royal archive room.
 This library had tablets dating from 2400 -2300 BC.
 Read more

 11. Ruins Of Sodom, The Lost Ancient Biblical City Destroyed By God – Uncovered

 A team of archaeologists led by Prof. Steve Collins has reportedly unearthed the ruins of the ancient cities of Sodom and Gomorrah, which according to the Bible suffered catastrophic destruction caused by God.

 Collins and his team from the Trinity Southwest University in New Mexico announced that after 10 years of excavation and study as part of the Tall el-Hammam excavation project, they have discovered what seems to be the site of the biblical city of Sodom.
 Read more

 12. Ancient Skeleton Confirms Dramatic Historical Events In Sverre's Saga

 An ancient human skeleton discovered in the bottom of an abandoned castle well in Trondheim, Norway confirms dramatic historical events mentioned in Norse Sagas.

 Sverres Saga is a Norse Saga written about 1170 by an Icelander called Eiríkr Oddsson.
-The stories deal with several 12th century kings of Norway, but of course the main subject is subject is King Sverre Sigurdsson of Norway (r.
+The stories deal with several 12th-century kings of Norway, but of course, the main subject is King Sverre Sigurdsson of Norway (r.
 1177–1202).

 It is one of very few historical manuscripts describing events in the Norwegian Viking age and medieval period and scientists have often questioned the chronicle’s trustworthiness as a historical document.